Just because you’ve made the (wise) decision to feed your dog a higher-quality food doesn’t mean that finding the right one is going to be easy.

 - PACKED WITH REAL CHICKEN: A recipe made to satisfy your dog’s natural love for meat, this high...

-- GRAIN FREE, HEALTHY WEIGHT DOG FOOD: BLUE Wilderness grain free healthy weight dog food is...
+- HEALTHY INGREDIENTS: BLUE Wilderness grain free healthy weight dog food is formulated to provide a...

 This is one of Blue Buffalo’s highest-end foods, as it’s high protein, grain-free, and healthy weight.